Adsew/Projects/ProjectUMBRELA/README.md

 I also maintained the active twitter account, @SunShadeStudios, throughout development, where we posted progress, images, and suggestions.

 You can find the game published to itch.io at https://sunshadestudios.itch.io/project-umbrela

+Code inquiries/viewing for this game will be through interviews only.